18F/FAC-Distiller/README.md

 NOTE: Python 3.7 is required.

-3. Start a database server
+### Database server

+To start a database server, run one of these commands:

 ```shell
 # Run in the foreground